 Excel Neuro-Optometric Clinic

-Concussions are one of the most complex injuries to treat, but with a team approach, including a range of doctors and therapists, the most optimal results can be achieved.
+Concussions are one of the most complex injuries to treat, but with a team approach of a range of doctors, optimal results can be achieved.

 What is a concussion?